This circuit is used to monitor a running motor. If the motor torque should increase the circuit can provide a visual

 roughly half a second.

-The CA3040 acts as a comparator and compares the voltage across C1 to the voltage set by the 10k potentiometer.
-As soon
+The CA3140 is a MOSFET input stage op-amp and works as a comparator, comparings the voltage across C1 to the voltage set by the

 as the voltage at C1 reaches the threshold, the op-amp output swings high to a couple of volts less than the supply voltage.